 TIF revenues are captured as tax revenues rise over time, and DO NOT require an increase in the local tax rate.
 When a TIF district is established, the City determines the Baseline Property Value (or current appraised value) of all property in the district.
 Tax revenues from this baseline continue to be directed to the General Fund.
 Only the increase in tax revenue from within the district and above this baseline is captured by the TIF and reinvested back into the district.

 TIF revenues are generated as new development or major renovations take place, and as the value (or “increment”) of taxable property value increases over time.
 Higher property values may result from: 1) new development on vacant or underutilized land that previously paid minimal taxes; 2) improvements to existing properties, such as a major rehabilitation or additions; or 3) inflation or “natural growth” over time in property values due to reinvestment that is occurring in the neighborhood.

 City Council must establish a TIF district, based on a redevelopment plan and project budget which identifies development priorities and defines specific terms.
-For example, while the chart above shows Baseline Property Value remaining frozen over time, a TIF could be structured to receive only a share of incremental tax revenues – leaving the City’s General Fund to also capture some of the benefits from development in the district.[/box] [box style=”yellow”]
+For example, while the chart above shows Baseline Property Value remaining frozen over time, a TIF could be structured to receive only a share of incremental tax revenues – leaving the City’s General Fund to also capture some of the benefits from development in the district.[/alert] [box style=”yellow”]

 How will this TIF work?

 A new Tax Increment Finance (TIF) District is proposed to support a series of economic development investments including streetscape enhancements, the Providence Streetcar, parking facilities and bike projects.